auroraongithub/auroraongithubformer.github.io/content/blog/the-ultrakill-experience.md

 Anyways, the game starts off in a tutorial, where some basic stuff like dashing, sliding, punching/parrying, how to heal, and all that stuff are taught.
 Then it throws you into a bunch of levels, encouraging you to use most of your loadout to its fullest.
 I had an experienced ULTRAKILL player friend that guided me throughout the first levels (and literally almost the rest of the game), so I had it pretty easy.

 However, even with my friend's guidance, the game still managed to be challenging and kept me on my toes.
-The gameplay is fast-paced and unforgiving, with enemies that can kill you in a matter of seconds if you're not careful.
+The gameplay is fast-paced and pretty unforgiving (even if I was playing on standard), with enemies that can kill you in a matter of seconds if you're not careful.
 The only way to survive is to constantly move, dodge, and shoot your way through hordes of demonic enemies.

 One of the standout features of ULTRAKILL is its movement system.
 The game encourages constant movement and rewards players who can master its unique movement mechanics.
 The player character, V1, can literally spam slide, dash, and jump to avoid barrages of attacks (and even make them ineffective because i-frames from dashing) and navigate through levels incredibly fast.